Alina Homecare – Blog Header (Purple Version)

 Can Overnight Care be temporary?

 Overnight Care can be arranged in a variety of ways.
-It can be delivered on its own, alongside day time visiting Home Care or as part of our 24-hour Live-in Care services, which provide round the clock care.
+It can be delivered on its own, alongside daytime visiting Home Care or as part of our 24 hour Live-in Care service, which provides round the clock care.
 Overnight Care can also be arranged for a short period of time.
-This can help you or your loved one in situations such as convalescence after surgery or injury or while family carers take a break.
-In this way, you or your loved one will always have the support needed when it truly matters.
+This can help you or your loved one in situations such as convalescence after surgery or injury or while family Carers take a break.

 How does Overnight Care work with existing daytime care arrangements?

-Overnight Care works well if you also daytime care plans.
-Our Team can provide both and will always work to ensure that care continues smoothly according to your care plan.
+Overnight Care works well alongside a daytime care plan.
+Our Team can provide both and will always work to ensure that care continues smoothly according to your care needs.

 The cost of Overnight Care can change.
 It usually depends on where you live, the type and level of care you need and the provider you choose.
-We always offer a free no obligation consultation where we talk about your needs and create a personalised plan .
-We will also share our prices clearly.
-This will help you manage your care costs better.
+We always offer a free, no obligation home visit where we talk about your needs and create a personalised care plan.

 How does the cost of Overnight Care compare to other types of caregiving services?